 \subsection{Tempered Transitions}

 Tempered transitions are used to help traverse areas of low posterior probability density when running MCMC chains.
-In problems that have multi-modal posterior distributions, traditional methods often have difficulty moving from one mode to another, which can cause the chain to not explore the entire state-space and therefore not converge to the true posterior distribution.
-Thus by using tempered transitions, we are potentially able to traverse the state-space to explore multiple modes.
-In simulations, we found that the tuning parameters can be difficult to tune to get acceptable acceptance probabilities, however in this section we will outline a way to use tempered transitions with our model.
+In problems that have multimodal posterior distributions, traditional methods often have difficulty moving from one mode to another, which can cause the chain to not explore the entire state-space and therefore not converge to the true posterior distribution.
+Thus, by using tempered transitions, we are potentially able to traverse the state-space to explore multiple modes.
+In simulations, we found that the tuning parameters can be difficult to tune to get acceptable acceptance probabilities; however, in this section we will outline a way to use tempered transitions with our model.

-We will be following the works of \citet{behrens2012tuning} and \citet{pritchard2000inference} and only temper the likelihood.
+We will follow the works of \citet{behrens2012tuning} and \citet{pritchard2000inference} and only temper the likelihood.
 The target distribution that we want to temper is usually assumed to be written as

 where $\beta_h$ controls how much the distribution is tempered.
 We will assume $1 = \beta_0 < \dots < \beta_h < \dots < \beta_{N_t}$.
-The hyperparameters $N_t$ and $\beta_{N_t}$ are user specified, and will depend on the complexity of the model.
-For more complex models, we will most likely need a larger $N_t$.
+The hyperparameters $N_t$ and $\beta_{N_t}$ are specified by the user and will depend on the complexity of the model.
+For more complex models, we are likely to need a larger $N_t$.
 We will also assume that the parameters $\beta_h$ follow a geometric scheme.
 We can rewrite our likelihood to fit the above form: